test-bench/website/user-guide/getting-started.md

 Activating TestBench with `TestBench.activate` makes the core DSL available in test files.

 The effect of activating TestBench is very limited.
-It adds a method named `context` to Ruby's `main` object.
+It adds a method named `context` to Ruby's `main` object, which is the Ruby _runner_, and has no effects on any other objects or classes in the Ruby system.

 It's not strictly necessary to activate TestBench in order to use it.
 See the [Using TestBench Without Activation recipe](/user-guide/recipes.md#using-testbench-without-activation) for specifics.